Healthcare science assistants support healthcare science professionals.

 Medical physicists are specialists in healthcare science, also known as clinical science.

-Education technicians support teachers and lecturers of science, art, IT or design and technology by preparing equipment and materials, and helping in practical lessons.
+Education technicians support science, art, IT or design and technology teachers by preparing equipment and materials for practical lessons.

 Nanotechnologists design and build devices and materials on a tiny scale.

 Merchant navy engineering officers maintain the mechanical and electrical machinery and instruments on board a ship.

 Materials engineers research the behaviour of materials used in industry to help make them stronger, lighter or more durable.